 - a.
 This policy applies to any student on roll at the school - b.
-The Elton Report (1989) and Government legislation in 2010-11 supports the principle of school authority extending beyond the school to: - i. any off-site activity which is a continuation or extension of schooling such as a field trip or a school journey - ii. students wearing school uniform or otherwise identifiable as being a student at the school - iii. a student travelling to and from school or where a student behaves in such a way as to:
+Behaviour in Schools Advice (July 2022) supports the principle of school authority extending beyond the school to: - i. any off-site activity which is a continuation or extension of schooling such as a field trip or a school journey - ii. students wearing school uniform or otherwise identifiable as being a student at the school - iii. a student travelling to and from school or where a student behaves in such a way as to:

-- iv. have repercussions for the orderly running of the school, - v. pose a threat to another pupil or member of the public (in or out of school) - vi. adversely affect the reputation of the school - c.
+- iv. have repercussions for the orderly running of the school, - v. pose a threat to another pupil or member of the public (in or out of school)

+- vi. adversely affect the reputation of the school - c.
 Though we have little power in this area, we work hard to address harmful and abusive behaviour where this happens remotely using social media. - d.
 This policy applies to all years, although implementation will differ in accordance with students' ages.
-There is an appendix covering specific aspects of 6th form behaviour.